omniwaifu/obsidian-mcp/README.md

 bun test
 ```

-To run the server locally for development, pointing it to specific vaults requires modifying the startup script (`src/main.ts` or a custom script) to instantiate `ObsidianServer` with the desired vault configurations, similar to how it's done in the E2E tests (`e2e/crud.test.ts`).
+To run the server locally during development, use `node build/main.js` or `bun build/main.js`.
+If you need to test specific vault configurations without relying on the client, you can temporarily modify the default configuration logic in `src/main.ts` or pass vault paths as command-line arguments (which will override the default behavior).

 ## Available Tools